ZooPhy/zoophy-services/README.md

 * Note: The ZooPhy Pipeline ties together several packages of complex software that may fail for numerous reasons.
 A common reason is having too few or too many unique disjoint Geoname locations (must have between 2 and 50).
 Jobs may also take very long to run, and time estimates will be provided in update emails.

+### Validate ZooPhy Job
+* Type: POST
+* Path: /validate
+* Required POST Body Data: Exact same as the Run service
+* Note: This service is intended to check ZooPhy jobs for common errors before starting the jobs.
+It will return null if no errors are found, otherwise it returns an error message describing the reason(s) that the job will not succeed.
+Just because the validation test runs successfully, the job is NOT guaranteed to succeed.

 ### Stop ZooPhy Job
 * Type: GET
 * Path: /stop?id=\<Zoophy Job ID>